PyFR/PyFR/README.md

 also designed to target a range of hardware platforms via use of an in-built domain specific language derived from the Mako templating engine.

-## Examples

-Examples of using PyFR are available in the `examples` directory.
-Currently available examples are:

-- 2D Couette flow
-- 2D Euler vortex
-- 2D incompressible cylinder flow

 ## Contributing

 To contribute to PyFR please follow the steps listed below: